-A Limited Liability Company is a specific type of legal structure that can be formed for business operation or asset protection.
-The reason for forming this type of entity is to protect personal assets in the event of a lawsuit.
-There are a few different elements to an Arkansas LLC, including certain steps you need to take in the formation process, to make sure that yours is set up properly.
-To save time and skip the confusion, you can always hire professionals to help form your LLC or other business entity.
+A limited liability company is a specific type of legal structure that can be formed for business operation or asset protection.
+The reason for forming this type of entity is to protect personal assets in the event of a lawsuit or debts involving the Arkansas LLC, so long as you make sure to keep your company finances separately from your personal finances.

 - Ltd. Liability Co.